 Yarema uses systems biology approaches to determine the role of glycosylation in health and disease and to develop applications—such as cancer treatment—for metabolic oligosaccharide engineering methodologies.

-Yarema has authored or co-authored over 50 peer-reviewed articles and 25 book chapters or review articles.
+Yarema has authored or co-authored more than 50 peer-reviewed articles and 25 book chapters or review articles.
 He has lectured and presented his work at universities and conferences throughout the world.